-Assessment is through a suite of activity based around the pupil on a yearly basis.
+Assessment is undertaken through a suite of activities centered around each pupil's needs on a yearly basis.
 This will be school based, ongoing teacher assessment and standardised assessment.
 Staff moderate and track pupil learning termly and report to the Senior Management Team through learning, Teaching and Assessment meetings